 The Non-Resident Fellow is expected to contribute to in-house publications, participate in and help organise FIIA seminars/webinars at least once a year, actively seek research funding, and act as ambassador for FIIA.

 The Non-Resident Fellowship can only be awarded to a person who does not reside in Finland.
+This applies for researchers affiliated with CUSPP.
 The contract is made for one year, but can be renewed upon mutual agreement.

 FIIA has two Non-Resident Fellows, the first one is Leo Michel.